Friendseeker/MATH340-UBC/README.md

 files(question & solution).

 The aim is to have 5+ practice questions for each topic.
-The main source of the questions would be a mixture of textbook, past exams and online worksheets
+The main source of the questions would be a mixture of textbook, past exams and online worksheets.

+Note: if a question belongs to multiple topics, a copy of the question folder would be stored in each revelant topic.

 ## Past Exams